-Project Judaica students at RSUH pursue the university's general curriculum while majoring in Jewish history and culture, over a five-year program of study.
+Project Judaica students pursue their university's general curriculum while majoring in Jewish history and culture over a four-year program of study.

-Instruction is provided by visiting professors from JTS and local instructors, in Hebrew and Yiddish languages, Bible, Rabbinic literature, Jewish history, Jewish philosophy and thought, and modern Jewish literature and culture.
-Graduates receive bachelor's and master's degrees from RSUH and earn certificates in Jewish studies granted by JTS.
+Instruction is provided by visiting professors from JTS and local instructors in Hebrew and Yiddish languages, Bible, Rabbinic literature, Jewish history, Jewish philosophy and thought, and modern Jewish literature and culture.

-In addition to the BA and MA programs, Project Judaica collaborates with the Reform Movement on a one-year Community Leadership Training Program.
-This program is designed to educate and prepare future professionals for Jewish communal organizations and lay leaders for liberal congregations in the FSU.
+In Moscow, Project Judaica also collaborates with the Reform Movement on a one-year Community Leadership Training Program.
+This program is designed to educate and prepare future professionals for Jewish communal organizations and lay leaders for liberal congregations in the former Soviet Union.
 Students take specially tailored courses under the auspices of Project Judaica.

-RSUH houses a Judaica reference library of more than 5,000 volumes in Russian, Yiddish, Hebrew, and English, for use by students, faculty, and the general reading public.
+RSUH houses a Judaica reference library of more than 5,000 volumes in Russian, Yiddish, Hebrew, and English for use by students, faculty, and the general public.

-The end of the Soviet Union provided an unprecedented opportunity to investigate materials on Jewish history and culture held in Soviet archives which had been unavailable to researchers for many decades.
+The end of the Soviet Union provided an unprecedented opportunity to investigate materials on Jewish history and culture held in Soviet archives that had been unavailable to researchers for many decades.
 Project Judaica directs the Jewish Archival Survey (JAS) to locate, record, and describe Jewish archival resources throughout the former Soviet Union.
-The Jewish Archival Survey has published six archival guides to date, covering Moscow, St. Petersburg, Belarus, Kyiv (Kiev), the Vohlynia region of Ukraine, and the "Special Archive" of the Russian State Military Archives.
+The Jewish Archival Survey has published nine archival guides to date, covering Moscow, St. Petersburg, Belarus, Kyiv (Kiev), and various regions of Ukraine.
 Further guides are currently in progress.

 Project Judaica publishes a series of studies called Judaica Rossica, whose most recent volume was dedicated to Yiddish language and culture in the Soviet Union.
 It also publishes university-level Judaica textbooks in Russian for universities, including From Abraham to the Present: Lectures in Jewish History and Literature (edited by David E. Fishman and Burton Visotzky); Anthology of Hebrew Literature (edited by Hamutal Bar Yosef); Introduction to the Pentateuch (Igor Tantlevsky); and The Medieval Hebrew Book (Shimon Iakerson).

-In the United States, inquiries should be directed to the director of Project Judaica, Dr. David E. Fishman, email@example.com.
+For more information, contact the director of Project Judaica, Dr. David E. Fishman, at firstname.lastname@example.org.